MinhajurRahmanCIS/coders-course-client-side/README.md

 ·         You can also give us feedback.\
 ·         There three way you can login the site.\
 ·         You can print the courses information.\
 ·         Also purchasing the premium.
-But you need to login first or create a account.
+But you need to login first or create an account.